-Cire Training has two convenient locations, Yarra Junction and Mt Evelyn.
-Please note that not all courses will be available from both locations and some courses are delivered at other campuses (Cire partners and affiliations).
+Cire Training is conveniently located in Lilydale.
+Please note that not all courses will be available from this location, and some courses are delivered at other campuses (Cire partners and affiliations).
 Check the individual course pages for campus locations, click here for full location details.

 What are your training delivery methods?

 - On Campus